mattermost/docs/source/cloud/cloud-integrations/integrations-faq.md

 ## What does Slack-compatible mean?

-Slack compatible means that Mattermost accepts integrations that have a payload in the same format as Slack.
+Slack-compatible means that Mattermost accepts integrations that have a payload in the same format as Slack.

 If you have a Slack integration, you should be able to set it up in Mattermost without changing the format.